Joseph Brant: After the war

-Brant's status as a successful war leader who was popular with the warriors, his relationships with various British officials and his marriage to Adonwentishon, the clan mother of the turtle clan, made him a spokesman for his people, and Brant emerged as a more powerful leader after the war than what he had been during the war.
-In 1783, Brant consulted with Governor Haldimand on Indian land issues and in late summer of 1783, Brant traveled west and helped initiate the formation of the Western Confederacy.
-In his speeches during his trip, Brant advocated pan-Indianism, saying that if First Nations peoples would only stick together then the Americans might be held at bay while allowing the Indians to play off the British against the Americans.
-Brant argued that if all of the Indians held together to negotiate peace with the United States, then they would obtain better terms as he argued the Indians needed to prove to the Americans that they were not "conquered peoples".
-In August and September he was present at unity meetings in the Detroit area, and on September 7 at Lower Sandusky, Ohio, was a principal speaker at an Indian council attended by Wyandots, Lenape, Shawnees, Cherokees, Ojibwas, Ottawas, and Mingos.
-The Iroquois and 29 other Indian nations agreed to defend the 1768 Fort Stanwix Treaty boundary line with European settlers by denying any Indian nation the ability to cede any land without common consent of all.
-At same time, Brant in his talks with Haldimand was attempting to have a new homeland created for the Iroquois.
-Initially, the new homeland was to be the Bay of Quinte, but Brant decided he wanted the Grand river valley instead.
-Haldimand did not want to give the Grand river valley to the Iroquois, but with many Haudenosaunee warriors openly threatening to attack the British, whom they accused of betraying them with the Treaty of Paris, Haldimand did not want to alienate Brant, the most pro-British of the chiefs.
+In late Brant traveled west and helped initiate the formation of the Western Confederacy.
+Brant returned through Fort Detroit, seeking further help from the British commander there.
+Without success, he began to formulate plans for pan-Indian unity.
+In his speeches during his trip, Brant advocated that if First Nations peoples would only stick together then the Americans might be held at bay while playing the British against the Americans.
+Brant argued that if all of the Indians held together to negotiate peace with the United States, then they would obtain better terms.
+He argued the Indians needed to prove to the Americans that they were not "conquered peoples".
+In August and September he was present at unity meetings in the Detroit area.
+On September 7 at Lower Sandusky, Ohio, he was a principal speaker at an Indian council attended by the Wyandot, Lenape, Shawnee, Cherokee, Ojibwe, Odawa, and Mingo.
+The Iroquois and 29 other Indian nations agreed to defend the 1768 Fort Stanwix Treaty boundary line with European settlers by denying any Indian nation the ability to cede any land without the common consent of all.

 Brant was at Fort Stanwix from late August into September for initial peace negotiations between the Six Nations and New York State officials, but he did not attend later treaty negotiations held there with the commissioners of the Continental Congress in October.
 Brant expressed extreme indignation on learning that the commissioners had detained as hostages several prominent Six Nations leaders and delayed his intended trip to England attempting to secure their release.
-The Treaty of Fort Stanwix was signed on October 22, 1784, to serve as a peace treaty between the Americans and the Iroquois, but it forced the cession of most Iroquois land, as well as greater lands of other tribes to the west and south.
-Some reservations were established for the Oneida and Tuscarora, who had been allies of the American rebels.
+Brant met with the American officials with wampum belts representing the delegated voting authority from other chiefs, but the Americans ignored his right to represent other Indian chiefs.
+Instead, with the commissioners obtaining rights to large parcels of lands from the other members of the Six Nations, Brant signed a new treaty similarly relinquishing land and the 1768 Stanwix Line.